-Collaborative applications submitted from different institutions must clearly indicate they are part of a collaborative project/group.
-Every partner institution must submit an application through its own sponsored research office.
+Collaborative proposals submitted from different institutions must clearly indicate they are part of a collaborative project/group.
+Every partner institution must submit a proposal through its own sponsored research office.
 Each collaborative group can have only one lead institution.
-Each application within the collaborative group, including the narrative and all required appendices and attachments, must be identical with the following exceptions:
+Each proposal within the collaborative group, including the narrative and all required appendices and attachments, must be identical with the following exceptions:

-- Each application must contain a correct SF-424 (R&R) cover page for the submitting institution only. - Each application must contain a unique budget corresponding to the expenditures for that application's submitting institution only. - Each application must contain a unique budget justification corresponding to the expenditures for that application's submitting institution only. - A DOE Office of Science National Laboratory serving as a "Host Lab" should submit a collaborative proposal in response to the companion announcement (LAB 17-). through the Office of Science PAMS system at https://pamspublic.science.energy.gov.
-Note that the non-DOE entity must submit the lead proposal to the companion Funding Opportunity Announcement (DE-FOA-0001779).
+- Each proposal must contain a correct cover page for the submitting institution only. - Each proposal must contain a unique budget corresponding to the expenditures for that proposal's submitting institution only. - Each proposal must contain a unique budget justification corresponding to the expenditures for that proposal's submitting institution only. - A DOE Office of Science National Laboratory serving as a "Host Lab" should submit a collaborative proposal in response to this Program Announcement through the Office of Science PAMS system at https://pamspublic.science.energy.gov.